Idaho reports 95K in Obamacare signups

 Idaho, like 10 other states and D.C., is running its own Obamacare exchange.

 The state marketplaces are reporting robust 2018 enrollment, and many of them gave customers extra time to enroll, in some cases until Jan.
-31.

-Idaho, however, stuck to the Dec.
+31. Idaho, however, stuck to the Dec.
 15 deadline that Mr. Trump set for states relying on the federal website.

 The Trump administration last week reported that 8.8 million customers in 39 states selected coverage on HealthCare.gov for the coming year.
 The tally was 400,000 shy of last year’s, though it exceeded expectations, given Mr. Trump’s attacks on the law and his decision to cut the enrollment season in half.

-Parts of six southern states — Alabama, Florida, Georgia, Louisiana, South Carolina and Texas — were given until the end of this month to enroll on HealthCare.gov in light recent hurricanes, so the federal-exchange total will inch a bit higher.
+Parts of six southern states — Alabama, Florida, Georgia, Louisiana, South Carolina and Texas — were given until the end of this month to enroll on HealthCare.gov in light of recent hurricanes, so the federal-exchange total will inch a bit higher.

 Customers in Maine got a similar extension due to an October windstorm.